Sunlighter/CanonicalTypes/README.md

 followed by a ``Datum`` value, followed by ``,``.
 The trailing comma may be omitted from the last key-value pair.

 The data model allows only one value per key.
-If a key is duplicated, one of the values provided for that key will be selected in a manner which is implementation-defined.
+If a duplicate key is found when parsing input, the behavior is implementation-defined, but must be either that one of the duplicate key-value pairs is chosen arbitrarily for inclusion in the dictionary and the others are ignored, or that an error is signaled.

 ## Mutable Box
 A mutable box must have either a *key* or a *value*, and may have both.